cyberhull/slalib-cpp/README.md

 Springer](https://www.springer.com/gp/book/9783662530443).
 Highly recommended.

-The FORTRAN source code used for the port is `SLABIB` version `2.5-7` bundled with the `starlink` software that can be [found on GitHub](https://github.com/Starlink/starlink/tree/master/libraries/sla).
+The FORTRAN source code used for the port is `SLABIB` version `2.5-7` bundled with the `starlink` software by P.T.
+Wallace that can be [found on GitHub](https://github.com/Starlink/starlink/tree/master/libraries/sla).

 Hope you will find this C++ library useful.